GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/requirements/index.md

 to dissuade users from installing extensions that will not work on their computer.
 Additional requirements checks may be added in the future.

-The "3D" requirement denotes GPU hardware acceleration, and takes either "webgl" or "css3d" as valid values.
-The "webgl" requirement refers to the [WebGL
+The `"3D"` requirement denotes GPU hardware acceleration and takes either `"webgl"` or `"css3d"` as valid values.
+The `"webgl"` requirement refers to the [WebGL
 API][1].
 For more information on Chrome 3D graphics support, see the help article on [WebGL and 3D graphics][2].
 You can list the 3D-related features your extension requires, as demonstrated in the following example: